Saturday, January 25, 2025

 For example, the accounting guy’s tale about “How I ended up in jail” can either be a hysterical adventure or a cautionary tale depending on how he tells it.

 These are your characters, and the wrong people can derail a good story.
 The sheer number of writers who have gotten halfway through (or even finished) a novel and realized they had the wrong protagonist shows how important this is to figure out ahead of time.
-In rare cases we need to write a rough draft to discover that, but we usually know going in who the story is about.
+In rare cases, we do need to write a rough draft to discover that, but we usually know going in who the story is about.

 Whose story is it?
 Who will give you the most interesting options to answer your story question?
-Characters who know stuff are different from those who want to figure out stuff, so be wary about picking people who already have the answers to your story question.
+Characters who "know stuff" are different from those who want to "figure out stuff," so be wary about picking people who already have the answers to your story question.

-It doesn’t matter if it’s a light-hearted comedy or a soul-tearing epic, answering the question should be hard for the protagonist(s).
+It doesn’t matter if it’s a light-hearted comedy or a soul-tearing epic, answering the story question should be hard for the protagonist(s).
 If it were easy, there’d be no point in answering it (or telling it).
 Stories aren’t about explaining what happened, they’re showing the journey of how and why it happened.

 You’re telling this story to entertain someone.
 Maybe it’s you, maybe it’s a specific person (your nephew, who complains he can never find any good boy books), maybe it’s a general group of people (romance readers who love men-in-uniform stories).
 This story is for them, so think about what they want and how to best give it to them.